SimonPlancke/ticketscanner/README.md

 # ticketscanner
-Scanning tickets from the store
+Tool to help budgetting

+IDEA: Scan the tickets you get from the store, and classify how much money you spend on certain types of products.